 Even as a projector, the Infinite M1 delivers.
 It detects and automatically focuses and keystones accordingly, giving the viewer a great image with no input whatsoever.
 The projector also pairs with iOS and Android devices to watch all your favorite TV shows and movies.

-All in all, the Hachi Infinite M1 is a capable portable short-throw projector that delivers all the right features and a few extras to make it enticing.
+All in all, theis a capable portable short-throw projector that delivers all the right features and a few extras to make it enticing.

 Best for mobile devices: KODAK Luma 150 pocket projector